blocknative/web3-onboard/packages/react/README.md

-    connecting // boolean indicating if connection is in progress }, connect, // function to call to initiate user to connect wallet disconnect // function to call to with wallet<Wallet Options> to disconnect wallet ] = useConnectWallet()
+    connecting // boolean indicating if connection is in progress }, connect, // function to call to initiate user to connect wallet disconnect // function to call to with wallet<DisconnectOptions> to disconnect wallet ] = useConnectWallet()
 ```